-Mr. Chen was appointed the Company's Vice Chairman of the Board in June 2005.
-Mr. Chen is also the Chairman of the Board of Co-Tech Copper Foil Corporation and On-Bright Electronic Inc., Vice Chairman of the Board of LSC, and a board member of Lite-On Technology Corporation, Dynacard Corporation, and Actron Technology Corporation, each of which is a member or an affiliate of the Lite-On Group.
-Mr. Chen is also a board member of Kwong Lung Enterprise Co.
-Mr. Chen served as the Company's President and Chief Executive Officer from 2000 until 2005.
+Mr. Chen was appointed the Company's Vice Chairman of the Board in 2005.
+Mr. Chen is also the Vice Chairman of the Board of LSC, and a board member of LTC and Co-Tech Copper Foil Corporation, each of which is a member or an affiliate of the Lite-On Group.
+Mr. Chen is also a board member of Kwong Lung Enterprise Co., Ltd. Mr. Chen served as the Company's President and Chief Executive Officer from 2000 until 2005.
 From 1969 to 1990, Mr. Chen held various positions at Texas Instruments Incorporated ("TI"), most recently as the Vice President of TI Taiwan.
 In 1990, he left TI to found Dyna Image Corporation, which merged with LSC in 2000.
 Mr. Chen received his Bachelor of Science degree in Mechanical Engineering from National Taiwan University.